How to socialise new puppies during the coronavirus pandemic

 - When your puppy gets used to spending time alone, resting or chewing something nice in one of his/her comfy beds, you can start to leave the room for just one minute.

-- Small puppies are very cute and fun, it can be hard to resist and we can end up paying a lot of attention to them.
+- Small puppies are very cute and fun, and we can end up paying them a lot of attention.
 Keep a balance between cuddles, play, training, and settling time.
-When they are getting more used to being alone, ensure this is maintained as part of their daily routine.
+When they're getting more used to being alone, ensure this time is maintained as part of their daily routine.

-If you notice that your puppy is fearful of something and cannot recover even when you are very gradual or for any other behaviour problem you may notice in him/her, please seek the advice of a clinical animal behaviourist.
-Many clinical animal behaviourists are available for remote consultation online.
+If you notice that your puppy is fearful of something and cannot recover even when you're very gradual.
+Or, you notice any other behavioural problems in him/her, please seek the advice of a clinical animal behaviourist.
+Many clinical animal behaviourists are available for remote consultation, online.

-When we'll go back to normal life, please take it slowly when you expose your puppy to novelties (including people and other dogs) and gradually increase the time of walks.
-A puppy that spent two weeks in a home can get tired very soon, so it's better to start with walks of 10-15 minutes, three-four times per day.
+When we go back to normal life, please take it slowly when you expose your puppy to novelties (including people and other dogs) and gradually increase the time of walks.
+A puppy that has spent two weeks in a home can get tired very soon, so it's better to start with short 10-15 minutes walks, three-four times per day.

 We need your help...